Why Natural Colours Will Keep on Growing

 One challenge from a standards perspective is that the EU and the US define the term “artificial colour” differently.

-In the EU “artificial colour” is an acceptable reference to what are recognized in the USA as “colour additives subject to certification”, “certified colors”, “FD&C colors”, or “synthetic colors”.
+In the EU “artificial colour” is an acceptable reference to what are recognized in the USA as “colour additives subject to certification”, “certified colours”, “FD&C colours”, or “synthetic colours”.